ucsffrancislab/taxonomy_tree/README.md

 taxadb create -i taxadb_gb --dbname taxadb_gb --division gb --dbtype mysql --user root --password "" --fast

 This can take a while.
 Only use the --fast option with an empty, newly created database as it doesn't check.
+Seriously, hours.
+About 6 for the gb database.